Tarang/Meteor-Analytics/README.md

 ```
 mrt add analytics
-meteor add analytics
 ```

 Then fire up your browser to finish the setup.

 ##How much has been tested so far?

-Tested and works on Telescope (http://telesc.pe) and on Groupthink (https://github.com/awatson1978/groupthink)
+Tested and works on Telescope (http://telesc.pe), Groupthink (https://github.com/awatson1978/groupthink), and the examples bundled with Meteor.

 ### Supported Routers